The Beams team removed all the stress and matched me with a wonderful contractor."

 Loft conversions across London

-Whether you're in a Victorian terrace in Hackney, a semi-detached in Wimbledon or an Edwardian property in Islington, our builders know the properties, the planning rules and the borough-specific quirks that come with London loft conversions.
+We work with vetted builders across all London postcodes — North London, South London, East London and West London.
+Whether you're in a Victorian terrace or a semi-detached Edwardian, our builders know the properties, the planning rules and the borough-specific quirks that come with converting a London loft.